index cache bloom hash tree LSM scan layer merge sort probe partition calc AI SYSTEMS CALCULUS

 Managing Context

-Developing grammars for context management that allow systems to self-design how they store, compress, retrieve, and reason over long-range dependencies—optimizing the fundamental bottleneck of modern AI systems.
+Developing grammars for context management that allow systems to self-design how they store, compress, retrieve, and reason over long-range dependencies so we can apply AI to ever more complex problems.

 03 — COMPILATION